How Much Should You Put Down on a House?

 • More flexibility: If you’ve prepared to put down a 20% (or larger) down payment but need to increase your total offer in a bidding war, you may have some room to lower your down payment while still maintaining favorable loan terms.

-• More home equity: Hopefully you'll be able to enjoy your new home for years, but if you end up selling soon, a larger down payment increases your home equity and reduce the chances that you'll end up "underwater" on your home loan.
+• More home equity: You may hope to enjoy your new home for years, but if you end up selling soon, a larger down payment increases your home equity and reduces the chances that you’ll end up “underwater” on your home loan.

 A larger down payment may not make sense in every situation, however.
 If it will take you years to save up a 20% down payment but you want to become a homeowner now, a government-backed loan with a lower down payment may be a good option.
 Also, if you prefer the flexibility of having more cash on hand or are buying a fixer-upper, you may want to keep your down payment on the lower side.